khaleel-git/DevOPS/Linux/Ubuntu/ubuntu_ssh_configurations.md

-# Setting Up SSH Access for Ansible on Fedora VM
+# Setting Up SSH Access for Ubuntu VM

-## Enable SSH on Ubuntu VM
+## Enable SSH on Ubuntu Virtual Machine

 1. **Install SSH Server:**
    If SSH server (`sshd`) is not already installed on your Fedora VM, you can install it using the following command: